Code of conduct

 I am an attendee at HashiConf, learning from and sharing with other HashiConf attendees in an effort to better myself and my industry.
 I co-create the experience with fellow attendees.
 I am prepared to give my energy, presence and sensitivity to creating the best possible experience for myself and others.

 I am coming to HashiConf to interact with people.
-I understand that imagery and language which is suggestive or derogatory will offend and make people uncomfortable.
+I understand that imagery and language which is inappropriate or derogatory will offend and make people uncomfortable.
 I also understand that people may have boundaries and sensibilities different from my own.
 I will accept without question when informed that something is offensive or unacceptable in the context of the HashiConf event.

 I will never intentionally harass or offend another attendee regardless of gender, sexual orientation, disability, appearance, size, race or religion and will not abide another attendee being harassed or offended.
 If I am aware that anyone is uncomfortable or unsafe, I will notify those giving offense as well as the HashiConf event organizers immediately.